AmbitionFramework/ambition/src/optional/engine-scgi/documentation.md

 ## Installation and Configuration

 The engine-scgi plugin can be installed using the usual Ambition plugin tool, and can be used immediately without configuration with sensible defaults.
-To always use SCGI, _engine_ must be set to _SCGI_ in your configuration file.
+The plugin will link with your application.
+To always use SCGI, `app.engine` must be set to _SCGI_ in your configuration file.
 Otherwise, to use the SCGI for one session, execute:

     ambition run --engine SCGI